 Cloud Storage Unload

-The Cloud Storage Unload Unload component properties are shown below.
-The component is pointed to the table we want to unload through the 'Table' property and we choose a 'Google Storage Location URL' to place the physical file on.
-At this location, a file with the name given in 'Output Object Name' will be created there with your data.
-Choosing a format, header and compression is completely at the discretion of the user.
+The Cloud Storage Unload component properties are shown below.
+The component is pointed to the table we want to unload through the "Table" property and we choose a "Google Storage Location URL" to place the physical file on.
+At this location, a file with the name given in "Output Object Name" will be created there with your data.
+Choosing a format, header, and compression type is completely at the discretion of the user.

 This creates the file 'docs_unload' on the storage bucket.
 This file is then read back in by the Cloud Storage Load component and loaded into the 'docs_email' table created by the Create Table component.
-Sample the new 'docs_email' table in a Transformation job confirms that the data has been unloaded and loaded correctly.
+Sampling the new 'docs_email' table in a Transformation Job confirms that the data has been unloaded and loaded correctly.